Though boredom is a feeling that most people experience from time to time, there are many ways to address and prevent it.

 People identify and experience boredom differently.
 In some cases, boredom may occur due to:

-- inadequate rest, nutrition, or safety
+- inadequate rest or nutrition

 - low levels of mental stimulation

 - lack of choice or control over your daily activities

 You or child may become bored while engaged in an activity due to:

 - confusing instructions